Zhailaukol

 Zhailaukol (Жайлаукөл) is a village in Sarysu District, Jambyl Region, Kazakhstan.
 It is the administrative center of the Kamkala Rural District (KATO code - 316039200).
 Population:

-Kazakh band MuzArt perform a song about the village composed by Ilia Zhakanov.
+Kazakh band MuzArt perform a song about the village composed by Ilya Zhakanov.

 Geography

 The village lies 151 km northeast of Janatas the district capital, at the northern edge of the Moiynkum Desert and south of the Betpak-Dala, near the left bank of the lower course of the Chu river.
 Shyganak village is located 33 km to the west and the Buralkynyn Tuzy, a large sor, 13 km to the north.